haacked/haacked.com/_posts/2018/2018-11-15-finding-new-job.markdown

 ### Applying for that job

+Most developers know that companies like Microsoft, Amazon, Google, GitHub, etc. are constantly hiring.

 A company like GitHub can get hundreds of applications for a given position.
 Reviewing that many applications can put a reviewer in a zombified state.

+This is one reason that networking is important.
+It can uncover a smaller company that is a diamond in the rough and isn't getting overloaded by applications.

-It's important to make sure your application stands out.
+In either case, it's important to make sure your application stands out.
 For example, many applications have a short set of screener questions.
 This is not your opportunity to write a long manifesto.
 This is your chance to demonstrate competence and communication skills by answering the question succinctly.

 I also don't recommend spamming your resume to a bunch of jobs.
 As one who reviewed a ton of resumes, the ones that caught my attention seemed tailored to the applied position.
 It was clear to me they emphasized their experience that related to the position.
 Walls of text cause my eyes to glaze over.